 Larimer County's Land Use Code does not prohibit "teardowns"-tearing down an existing home and replacing it with a new one.
 A demolition permit is required from the County Building Department for demolition of a primary structure.
 Please contact the Building Department at (970) 498-7700 for assistance.

 Be sure to check the minimum zoning setback requirements for your property so you'll know where a new building can be located on the site.
 If you intend to rebuild in the same location as the existing home, then you'll want to verify that its location meets the current minimum setback requirements before you begin any work to demolish the building.
 In some cases, existing buildings have non-conforming setbacks, meaning they don't meet the current setback requirements.
 If a non-conforming building is voluntarily removed/demolished, a new building cannot be placed in the same location without approval of a setback variance.
 For assistance with your setback or variance questions, please contact Planning staff at (970) 498-7679 or send an email.

 Some property owners want to live in the existing home while they are building their new home, and then remove the older home once the new home is completed.
 This type of situation can typically be handled through the building permit process.

 The answer will depend on your specific circumstances and intended use.
 Generally, only one main dwelling (single family home) is allowed per parcel, regardless of the parcel size.
-It's possible that one of the County's accessory dwelling options [link to Accessory Dwelling Units handout], such as an Extended Family Dwelling or an Accessory Living Area, may fit your needs.
+It's possible that one of the County's accessory dwelling options, such as an Extended Family Dwelling or an Accessory Living Area, may fit your needs.
 If your intent is to build a new dwelling with no size limits, occupancy requirements, or time limits, then a new separate building lot is needed.
 A land division application would have to be approved to create that lot.